Nobody does blood splatter like Frank Miller.

 - Badass Boast: "It was up to my generation to basically give Batman his balls back."

-- Badass Normal: Batman, Martha Washington, most of the Sin City main characters.
+- Badass Normal: Batman, Martha Washington.

 - Department of Redundancy Department: "I'm having a date with Bruce Wayne".
 "Dick Grayson, Age Twelve".
 In fact about half the dialogue in All Star Batman and Robin repeatedly consists of people repeating themselves repeatedly.